TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Index.rst

 Getting Started
 ===============

-Welcome to Getting Started, this guide is split into four chapters detailing everything required to get started with TYPO3.
+Welcome to Getting Started, this guide features an introduction to TYPO3 that highlights some of its core concepts including the backend administrative interface.

+This guide also contains information on how to configure the host operating system and features a detailed installation guide that explains how TYPO3 is installed.

+A set of "Next Steps" are also provided, highlighting what to do once TYPO3 installed.

 :ref:`Concepts <concepts>`
 ==========================